Sausage and Peppers

 Sausage with peppers and onions and basil on a cookie sheet.

-Sausage and peppers has been a long time favorite combination in our house.
+Sausage and peppers have been a long-time favorite combination in our house.
 I’ve been making different versions of this classic combo since we first got married over 12 years ago.
 And it’s still one of the only dishes Tyler frequently requests.

 I first made this dish sautéed on the stove and tossed it together with pasta.
 But over the years it’s morphed into this super easy sheet pan dinner.
 But not to worry, I discuss a meal prep pasta option below as well!